Swiss parliamentary committee backs buying Gripen fighters

-ZURICH A parliamentary committee has backed Switzerland's purchase of 22 Gripen fighter jets from Sweden's Saab, clearing a major hurdle for the $3.4 billion (2.1 billion pounds) deal.
+ZURICH A parliamentary committee has backed Switzerland's purchase of 22 Gripen fighter jets from Sweden's Saab (SAABb.ST), clearing a major hurdle for the $3.4 billion deal.

 The security committee of Switzerland's lower house of parliament supported the government's proposal to purchase the fighters by 14 to 9 votes, committee president Chantal Gallade told journalists in Winterthur.